Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

 TTM: trailing 12 months

-There are currently 23.1 million Schlumberger shares held short by investors – that's known as Schlumberger's "short interest".
-This figure is 21.9% up from 18.9 million last month.
+There are currently 23.3 million Schlumberger shares held short by investors – that's known as Schlumberger's "short interest".
+This figure is 9.9% down from 25.9 million last month.

 There are a few different ways that this level of interest in shorting Schlumberger shares can be evaluated.